ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/clipboard/index.md

 ## How to copy

-Copying from the grid is <b>enabled by default</b> for enterprise users.
+Copying from the grid is **enabled by default** for enterprise users.
 To copy your selection to the system clipboard, you can use the keybind <kbd>Ctrl</kbd>+<kbd>C</kbd>, or right click on a cell and select 'Copy' from the context menu.
 Unless [Range Selection](/range-selection) or [Row Selection](/row-selection) is enabled, you will only be copying from the currently focused cell.

 When copying multiple cells, the contents will be copied in an Excel compatible format, with fields separated by a `\t` (tab) character.